Optimizing indexing of large document collections

 PST files, even if local, can be time-consuming for dtSearch to open after a search, so if you are indexing a large amount of PST data then enabling caching can make reviewing retrieved files much faster after a search.

-dtSearch Desktop: Specify the index location in the Create Index or Create Index (Advanced) dialog box.
+dtSearch Desktop/Network: Specify the index location in the Create Index or Create Index (Advanced) dialog box.
 To enable caching, using the Create Index (Advanced) dialog box.

 dtSearch Developer API: Specify the index location in IndexJob.IndexPath.
 To enable caching, set the caching flags in IndexJob.IndexingFlags.